 The yellow house sold shortly after we arrived, but the buyer wasn’t ready to close for a few more months.
 So we ended up getting to stay for 6 months.
 Then we had to find a new home.
 We still weren’t ready to buy anything.
 A friend wanted to go to Southeast Asia for a year or more and he had a beautiful home in Valle Escondido, which is probably the most well-known gated community in Western Panama.
 Again, it was more than we wanted to spend (do you see a pattern here?), but there were so many advantages.
 We moved on October 1, 2016.

 This house was red, the only red house in the gated community known as Valle Escondido.
-This neighborhood had one of the two golf courses in the Boquete area.
+The neighborhood had one of the two golf courses in the Boquete area.
 The home was beautiful inside and out, but our favorite part was again the outdoor living.
 The covered porch was huge.
 We once had a party for the ladies of the church.
 We were able to set up 8 tables and accommodate about 35 women on the porch!

 Our Back Yard Paradise

 Enter Roger!
 I found our gardener from the yellow house, and he was available.
 He is very smart, and he knows the plants and what will look good together.
 I took him shopping and he picked out all the plants, and got much better deals than the places would have given me!
 Long story short, he created beautiful landscaping for our enjoyment.
 We spent hours outside every day.
 Here are our favorite pics.

 The Rainy Season